Our staff will respond to your query promptly and provide detailed information to your questions.

 International flights, travel insurance, gratitudes and items of a personal nature.

 Day 1 - Arrive Oslo

-Arrive Oslo at any time on day one and make your own way to our centrally located hotel close to the main train station Oslo S.
+Arrive Oslo at any time on day one and make your own way using the express airport train (19 mins) to our centrally located hotel close to the main train station Oslo S.